landtechnologies/technical-challenge/land-ownership/README.md

 ## Guidelines

-1. We expect you to spend **around 2 hours** on this challenge - use your time wisely, we know it's valuable!
+1. We expect you to spend **around 1 hour** on this challenge - use your time wisely, we know it's valuable!
 2. Ideally use javascript or python as we can run that kind of code fairly easily.
 For other languages, please wrap your solution with Docker.
 3. Tell us about key decisions you made and what you'd do if you had more time.
 4. Keep your solution simple, making effective use of your chosen language.
-5. Do provide some tests, especially around the most important logic.
+5. You do not need to write tests at this point, but we may ask you to add some during the interview.
-6. We're not looking for production-ready enterprise-scale code (no databases or servers please).
+6. We're not looking for production-ready enterprise-scale code (no databases or servers please, and keep boilerplate to a minimum).

 ## Background